-Cumulative (Comprehensive) Final Exam: At the end of the course, there will be a required cumulative (comprehensive) final exam.
-The final exam will count as 10% of your final grade.
+Final Exam: At the end of the course, there will be a required cumulative (comprehensive) final exam.
 Cumulative means that the entire course will be covered on the exam.
 Sometimes you may hear Comprehensive Exam, which is typically the same thing.
 The final exam will be comprised of multiple-choice questions like the unit exams and will be timed.
 You must finish the exam within the allotted timeframe.
 These questions will be taken directly from the material covered by the text and will require that students have knowledge of course concepts and be able to apply/use such concepts.
 Although the questions will not be identical to those on the unit exams, they will be similar.
 The final exam will be available for a set time interval.
 If for any reason you are unable to take the final exam, you must contact me immediately or you may be assigned a course grade of "F".